THE EMPOWER. AND SPARKLE. APPAREL:

-As part of MLE business model, 50% of the profit on each EMPOWER. garment sold will go directly to a Microfinance project of women entrepreneurs in Africa.
+As part of the MLE business model, 30% of the profit on each EMPOWER. and SPARKLE. t-shirt and sweater sold will go directly to a Microfinance project of women entrepreneurs in Africa.
 These micro loans are finalized to generate sustainable additional income and improve a family’s quality of life.
 No donation, but PURE EMPOWERMENT!

 We are very excited to be collaborating with SPARKLES.LU, a not-for-profit organization whose mission is to help women by financing the creation or the expansion of their business activities with a 0% interest micro loan.